NecipAkgz/fhevm-example-factory/docs/concepts/core/fhe-edge-cases.md

   describe("Overflow & Maximum Value Tests", function () {
     it("should handle euint32 maximum value overflow", async function () {
+      // ⚠️ Overflow Warning:
+      // FHEVM arithmetic is modular.
+For instance, adding 1 to the maximum
-      const fhevm: HardhatFhevmRuntimeEnvironment = hre.fhevm;
+      // value of a `euint32` will wrap around to 0, just like standard `uint32`. const fhevm: HardhatFhevmRuntimeEnvironment = hre.fhevm;

       await contract.connect(signers.alice).testMaxEuint32();